AP source: Oklahoma GOP Sen. Inhofe to announce retirement

 The senator’s office did not immediately return a request for comment.

-Associated Press writer Sean Murphy in Oklahoma City, Oklahoma, contributed.
+Associated Press writer Sean Murphy in Oklahoma City contributed to this report.